Regulation to amend the Regulation of the Superior Court of Québec in family matters

 In the event of lease termination for safety reasons

-You can ask to terminate a residential lease due to domestic violence or sexual assault.
-E.g., due to the violent behaviour of a spouse or former spouse or due to sexual assault, even by a third person.
+You can ask to terminate a residential lease due to domestic violence or sexual assault, for example if you are a victim of sexual or domestic violence.

 You may also receive emergency financial assistance to enable you to quickly leave an environment that threatens your safety or your life.
 This financial assistance may cover some emergency expenses, such as transportation to a shelter.
 To access this assistance, a request must be filed by a professional or a police officer.